 What’s public, what’s not

-• Per-credit price (varies by volume; ~$1,800 blended)
+• Per-credit price ~$1,800 blended (varies by volume)

 • Large credit bundle discounts (15-25% at $50k+)

-Essentials$2,500/moBuy separately~$225/hr blendedFirst pentest, SOC 2 one-off
+Standard~$2,500/mo (est.)Annual credit pack~$225/hr blendedFirst pentest, SOC 2 one-off

-Custom/EnterpriseContact salesVolume packs ($50k+)~$175-$200/hrContinuous testing, large portfolio
+EnterpriseContact salesVolume packs ($50k+)~$175-$200/hrContinuous testing, large portfolio

 Typical Engagement Scenarios